monsoonmaelstrom/book2/book2.md

 I nod, “A bit, yeah.”

 “Okay.
-I know it sucks, but I need you to sit here, be still, and keep your shit together, Hazel,” he tells me.
+I know it sucks, but I need you to sit here, be calm, and keep your shit together, Hazel,” he tells me.

 “I know,” I say quietly.